 In summer, the goal is to force the chilled air upstairs.
 In winter, the goal is to force more air onto the main floor.
-Heat rises and adjusting the dampers for less airflow upstair and more airflow downstairs will typically have a noticeable positive effect on heat distribution without resulting in chilly upstairs rooms.
+Heat rises and adjusting the dampers for less airflow upstairs and more airflow downstairs will typically have a noticeable positive effect on heat distribution without resulting in chilly upstairs rooms.

 You won’t know instantly if the tweaks you’ve made are ideal.
 While you will know if a particular vent has been dampened (because you checked them one by one in the previous section and labeled them), it might take a few days to get a sense as to whether or not the adjustments you made are yielding the effect you want.

-Every day, check in on the different rooms of your home to see how the adjustments are affecting the temperatures.
+Every day, check-in on the different rooms of your home to see how the adjustments are affecting the temperatures.
 Are rooms that were too cold warmer now?
 Are rooms that were too hot more comfortable?
 If so, you’ve dialed it in for the season.
 If not, adjust dampers as you see fit to get colder (or hotter) air where you need it.

 When you feel the system is pretty well balanced for the particular function (AC vs. heat), grab your marker again and label the duct with the appropriate season name where the handle should be during that season.